alp-kurt/max-ad-implementation-unity/README.md

 - **Mediation Debugger** – Use the “Open Mediation Debugger” button to inspect network setup.
 - **Verbose Logging** – Toggle in `MaxInitializer` to see detailed logs.
 - **Event Logs** – All ad lifecycle events are logged with `[Banner]`, `[Interstitial]`, `[Rewarded]` tags.

 ---

+## Known Issues

+There is no guard to protect the current Ad Service implementation from pausing/unfocusing the app.
+There may occur unwanted issues accordingly.

+---